tomkeee/Financial_API_new_approach/README.md

 ------------ Docker ------------

-docker run -p 8000:8000 66122001/financialapp in order to run docker container on local port 8000 (e.g. localhost:8000)
+docker run -p 8000:8000 66122001/financialapp in order to run docker container on local port 8000

 ------------ API ------------

-In order to see the most important pa about a stock or ETF type its ticker at the top right corner
+In order to see the most important data about a stock or ETF type its ticker at the top right corner

 <img width="1440" alt="Screen Shot 2021-08-16 at 16 03 33" src="https://user-images.githubusercontent.com/80860556/130247114-ffd42330-0c99-46b0-a168-740b7f18bf61.png">